fog/fog-azure-rm/lib/fog/azurerm/docs/sql.md

         collation: '<Collation>',                     # Conditional.
 Specifies the name of the collation.
 If createMode is set to Default, then this value must be specified.
         max_size_bytes: '<Size>',                     # Conditional.
 Specifies the maximum size to which the database may grow.
 If createMode is set to Default, then this value must be specified.
         requested_service_objective_name: '<Name>' ,  # Conditional.
 Specifies the requested service level of the database.
 If requestedServiceObjectiveId is specified, then this value must not be specified.
 The acceptable value are: [Basic, S0, S1, S2, S3, P1, P2, P4, P6, P11, ElasticPool]
-        restore_point_in_time: '<String>',            # Conditional.
-Specifies the point in time for the restore.
-If createMode is set to PointInTimeRestore, then this value must be specified.
-        source_database_deletion_date: '<Date>',      # Conditional.
-Specifies the deletion date of the source database.
-If createMode is set to Restore, then this value must be specified
         elastic_pool_name: '<Pool Name>',             # Conditional.
 Specifies the name of the elastic database pool.
 If requestedServiceObjectiveId or requestedServiceObjectiveName is set to ElasticPool, then this value must be specified.
         requested_service_objective_id: '<GUID>'      # Conditional.
 Specifies the identifier of the requested service level.
 If requestedServiceObjectiveName is specified, then this value must not be specified.
     )